Taipei for Digital Nomads

 Staying in Taipei

-As for why I don't recommend Ximen - I only went there one time.
-It was to check-out the area as I found that accommodation there was cheaper than in other parts of the city.
+As for why I don't recommend Ximen - I've only been there one time.
+It was to check-out the area as I'd found that accommodation there was cheaper than in other parts of the city.
 With good reason.
 It's crowded, full of tourists and homeless people, and is generally awful.
 Unless you like shopping, and I hate shopping, there's nothing nice about it.

-The reason that the rest of Taipei is so nice, is that all the shit bits of Taipei are in Ximen.
+The reason that the rest of Taipei is so nice, is that all the shit bits are in Ximen.

 5 mins to MRT Zhongxiao Xinsheng, studio for 2